jwharm/java-gi/README.md

 ## Roadmap

-Upcoming improvements planned for Q4 2023:
+Features planned for release 0.8.0:

 * Upgrade to GNOME 45
-* Upgrade the [Cairo bindings](https://github.com/jwharm/cairo-java-bindings) to the recent 1.18 release
-* A brand-new [Gradle plugin](https://github.com/jwharm/sources-list-plugin) to facilitate offline Flatpak builds

-An upgrade to OpenJDK 21 (JEP 442) is currently on-hold, until Kotlin supports JDK 21 (maybe with 1.9.20).
+* Upgrade to OpenJDK 21 (JEP 442)
+* Automatic cleanup of memory allocated for callback functions
+* Slightly improved HarfBuzz bindings
+* For custom properties, the property name will be automatically inferred from the getter/setter method name

 ## Current features